purnimathapa/dsa_assignment/doc_3.md

 - A list is created with values: 10, 20, 30, 40.
 - The reversePrint function is called to show them in reverse.

-How to Compile and Run:
-gcc prog_3.c -o prog_3
-./prog_3

 Sample Output:
 Reverse traversal:
 40 30 20 10

-Notes:
-- This doesn't change the original list.
-- You can change the inserted values or number of nodes to test.